Get Connected with Marietta

 At Marietta, you will gain the education to become a perceptive reader, logical thinker and persuasive writer.

 Whether you are analyzing Shakespeare or preparing an annual report, at Marietta you will gain the education to become a perceptive reader, logical thinker and persuasive writer.
 Our graduates are authors and English teachers—as well as attorneys, software engineers, hospital administrators, technical writers, public relations specialists, and CEOs.
 Majoring in English is about learning to interpret and analyze information, crucial and marketable skills in today's information-driven economy.

-All of the English faculty at Marietta are writers, so you're taught writing skills by men and women who understand it from experience.
-In the senior capstone course, students work as a community of scholars to put all of their accumulated knowledge, skill, and intuition to use.
-Whether its focus is cultural studies, textual criticism, postcolonialism, or cognitive psychology, the capstone gives English majors a strong facility with cutting-edge theoretical approaches to literature.
-Seniors’ projects demand the kinds of critical analysis and communication necessary both in graduate school and the world of work.
+All of the English faculty at Marietta are writers, so you will learn writing skills from experienced authors.
+In your senior capstone project, you will work with professors and students as a community of scholars to apply cutting-edge theoretical approaches to literature, whether your focus is cultural studies, textual criticism, postcolonialism or cognitive psychology.
+Your project will demand the kinds of critical analysis and communication necessary both in graduate school and professional careers.

-The Marietta College English Department sponsors Pizza, Poetry, and Prose, a series of public readings where faculty members and students present original poetry or fiction.
-The Department also uses its restricted funds to bring in professional writers to conduct workshops with students and present public readings to the community.
+Other campus opportunities include workshops and readings with visiting writers; presenting your poetry or fiction at our Pizza, Poetry and Prose series; and submitting your work to Pulse, the literary magazine published by Marietta’s chapter of Sigma Tau Delta, the national English honor society.
+The Department also brings in professional writers to conduct workshops with students and present public readings to the community.
 This includes Andrew Grace, Amy Irvine McHarg, Dan Chaon, Anthony Doerr (Pulitzer Prize Winner), Joni Tevis, Sharon Hatfield, Andrew Hudgins, James Harms and David Citino.